wyverny/cardsui-for-android/README.md

 ## CardsUI Generator
 I'm working on a supplementary example app for the CardsUI library.
 This app includes a little daemon to generate cards and set their parameters with a nice animated gui.
 Ultimately, the aim of this app will be to generate a zip file containing the code & resources needed for the cards "activity" the user generated in the app.
-Considering that the cards layout needs to be on the app side, and not on the library side, this could be useful.
+Considering that the cards layouts need to be on the app side, and not on the library side, this could be useful.

 ![screenshot1](http://imageshack.us/a/img837/1365/cardsgen1.png) ![screenshot2](http://imageshack.us/a/img708/8929/cardsgen2.png) ![screenshot3](http://imageshack.us/a/img90/7456/cardsgen3.png) ![screenshot4](http://imageshack.us/a/img109/9287/cardsgen4.png) ![screenshot5](http://imageshack.us/a/img209/8982/cardsgen5.png) ![screenshot6](http://imageshack.us/a/img515/4987/cardsgen6.png)